Toto XIV

-Toto XIV is the thirteenth studio album by the American rock band Toto (though the band's fourteenth album overall, when one counts either Toto XX or the Dune soundtrack).
+Toto XIV is the thirteenth studio album by the American rock band Toto (though the band's fourteenth album overall, when one counts Toto XX).
 Toto released the album on March 20, 2015.
 It is the band's first studio album since Falling in Between in 2006.

 The album marks the return of Joseph Williams on lead vocals and Steve Porcaro on keyboards and vocals, as well as the only album marking the return of its original bassist David Hungate (since Toto IV in 1982) before he left the band in September and the only album with drummer Keith Carlock.
-It is also the first studio album since 1982's Toto IV not to feature longtime bassist Mike Porcaro, who had been inactive since 2007 due to ALS and died shortly before the album's release.
+It is also the first studio album since 1982's Toto IV not to feature longtime bassist Mike Porcaro, who had been inactive since 2007 due to ALS and died five days before the album's release.

 Background

 Their final contractual obligation with Frontier Records, Toto made the record understanding that it likely would not make pop radio.
 With the return of Steve Porcaro and David Hungate, David Paich found the sessions to be "very cyclical", which was further helped by the location of their studio: it was located just a half mile away from where they recorded their eponymous debut.
 One song, "Chinatown", was actually written for the first album, but never fully developed until the Toto XIV recording sessions.
-The name was explained by band member Steve Lukather in December 2014: The band counted all the albums with new released music.
-Because of this, the album Toto XX from 1998, although not a studio album, but a collection of older unreleased songs, was counted as well, making Toto XIV the 14th album.
+The name was explained by band member Steve Lukather in December 2014: the band counted albums "with unreleased or new music only", so the album Toto XX (1998) was counted because it contained previously unreleased songs, making Toto XIV the 14th album.